SINTEFMedtek/CustusX/doc/shared_manual/features/cx_user_doc_widgets_utility.md

 \addindex probe_config_widget
 Probe Config Widget {#utility_widgets_probe_config}
 ===========================================================
 View and edit the probe configuration.

+Units are in pixels, except width for sector probes that are in degrees.

 Use the origin to define the position of the probe image in relation to the tool t space.
 Set the cropping box and the probe sector parameters